 Living in Switzerland is an enticing proposition for expats, but what’s living there really like?
 We reveal all in this helpful guide.

-For expats in Switzerland, there are, of course, so many things to love about the country.
-But, like anywhere else, life in Switzerland can present some challenges.
-Most internationals in Switzerland agree, however, that living there offers a better quality of life than in their home countries.
-Certainly, they enjoy higher salaries and access to universal healthcare and education.
+If you are contemplating moving to Switzerland, know that there are many things to love about the country.
+But being an expat in Switzerland can present some challenges.
+Expats from non-European Union/Schengen Area countries, like the United States, face more bureaucratic challenges.
+Most expats in Switzerland agree, however, that the country offers them a better quality of life.
+They enjoy higher salaries and access to universal healthcare and education.
 But, truly integrating into local life and making Swiss friends can be tricky.
-And, of course, the country is very, very expensive.
-So, let’s get started with the 10 things you need to know about being an expat in Switzerland.
+Plus the country is very, very expensive.
+So let’s get started with the 10 things you need to know about being an expat in Switzerland.

 1. What’s it really like to live in Switzerland?

 Moving to Switzerland as an expat can be a fantastic choice.
 The country offers a great quality of life with many opportunities to explore the incredible mountains, lakes, towns, and villages.
-In addition, its landlocked location in the center of Europe means residents can quickly travel through the region, including the bordering countries of Germany, Italy, and France.
-In addition, the Swiss enjoy a great work-life balance, with employees given plenty of flexibility and respect to attend to their other responsibilities.
+Its landlocked location in the center of Europe means residents can quickly travel through the region, including the bordering countries of Germany, Italy, and France.
+The Swiss enjoy a great work-life balance.
+Employees enjoy plenty of flexibility and respect to attend to their other responsibilities.

 Of course, Switzerland has strong healthcare and education systems.
 As such, expats can expect a plethora of high-quality schools and easy access to medical care.
-And, with well-planned infrastructure, Switzerland also has affordable public transport and all the amenities that create good living.
+Switzerland also has affordable public transport and well-planned infrastructure.

 This high quality of life comes at a cost, however.
 Switzerland is notoriously expensive, and expats generally spend far more on housing, education, healthcare, and daily necessities than they do at home.
 Many expats also report feeling frustrated with Swiss culture, which can be overly reserved, polite, and traditional.
-This also makes integrating with locals tricky, and because of this, expats sometimes find themselves living in a bubble.
+This also makes integrating with locals tricky.
+Expats sometimes find themselves living in a bubble.

-2. Can I afford to live in Switzerland?
+2. Can I afford expat life in Switzerland?

-Switzerland has a reputation for being one of the most expensive countries in the world, and deservedly so.
-The cost of living there is very high, much more so than in the rest of Europe.
+Switzerland has earned its reputation for being one of the most expensive countries in the world.
+The cost of living is very high, when compared with the rest of Europe and the US.
 As such, expats in Switzerland should be prepared for this before relocating to the country.
 But, the high expenses are somewhat offset by high wages and great living standards.
 This is perhaps why 40 of the 2,755 wealthiest people in the world are Swiss billionaires.

 Properties are, of course, one of the biggest expenses for expats in Switzerland.
 In fact, most people in the country do not own a home here.
 As an expat, you will probably rent while living in Switzerland, and you can expect to spend at least 20% of your salary each month on rent.
 This generally equates to around CHF 2,500-CHF 6,000/month in a city like Zürich.
+This will be somewhat familiar to you if you are moving to Switzerland from London or New York.
 Additionally, utilities might cost up to CHF 250/month.
 However, some landlords include this in their rental prices.

 Similarly, other day-to-day expenses are higher in Switzerland than in other places.
 A pass for public transport may cost around CHF 75/month, and groceries could cost between CHF 100-CHF 300/month.
 You should also factor in around CHF 450/month for health insurance, which is compulsory in Switzerland.
 If you like going out to eat, then you should also budget for this.
 For example, a three-course meal with a glass of wine for two people at a mid-range restaurant could cost around CHF 100.
 But, you might be able to get set menus for CHF 35-CHF 55 and these are generally far cheaper than ordering a la carte.